-Prioritize person- and family-centered care in the design and delivery of LTSS—services and supports should be delivered from the perspective of the individuals receiving care and, when appropriate and necessary, their families.
-Both consumers and families need easy access to conflict-free information and assistance in navigating the delivery system.
-Family caregivers need meaningful support and assistance so they are not unreasonably burdened and can continue to provide care.
-Family caregivers should be included as part of the health and LTSS care team when the person needing care and the family caregiver desire this involvement.
+Prioritize person- and family-centered care in the design and delivery of LTSS—services and supports should be tailored to meet the unique needs of the individuals receiving care and, when appropriate and necessary, their families.
+Both consumers and families need easy access to unbiased information, assistance in navigating and coordinating services, and other supports.

-Maintain consumer choice—consumers have the right to decide on and direct the LTSS they receive, how and where those services are delivered, and who provides them.
-Services should address the full range of medical, LTSS, mental health, and substance abuse needs; be responsive to the values and preferences of the individual; and be provided in the least restrictive setting.
+Ensure consumer choice—consumers have the right to determine and direct the LTSS they receive, including how and where LTSS will be delivered, and who will provide them.
+Services should be comprehensive, in accord with individuals’ values and preferences, and be provided in the least restrictive setting possible.

-Secure protection of LTSS consumers’ rights—consumers should have the right to appeal LTSS coverage decisions and receive timely information concerning care, to meet with advocates, to express grievances without fear of reprisal including through the courts, and the right to privacy in their accommodations, communications, and visitations.
+Protect LTSS consumers’ rights—consumers should have the right to appeal LTSS coverage decisions; to receive timely information concerning services, to meet with advocates, to express grievances without fear of reprisal, to seek legal redress through the courts, and to have private accommodations, communications, and visits.